mmernik/net-almanac/almanac/README.txt

 Different GET queries can be mixed together for more precise filtering.
 Both the field 'begin_date' and 'end_date' are required; if one is missing the server will ignore the other one.

+The URL of all valid GET queries is also a valid HTML page.
+Navigate to it with your web browser to view the events in a human-usable UI.

 ** licensing stuff, credits **